-- 5. Should a daily transcript and/or real-time reporting be desired, the parties shall make timely arrangements with Kristen Melen, Court Reporter Supervisor, at Kristen Melen@cand.us.courts.gov. - 6.
-So that the jury may follow the evidence, counsel are strongly encouraged to use overhead projectors, laser-disk/computer graphics, poster blow-ups, models or specimens.
+- 5. Should a daily transcript and/or real-time reporting be desired, the parties shall make arrangements with Kristen Melen, Court Reporter Supervisor at Kristen Melen@cand.uscourts.gov. - 6.
+Counsel are encouraged to use overhead projectors, laser-disk/computer graphics, poster blow-ups, models or specimens.
 The United States Marshal requires a court order to allow equipment into the courthouse.
 For electronic equipment, either know how to fix it or have a technician handy.
 For overhead projectors, have a spare bulb.
 Tape extension cords to the carpet for safety.
 Please take down and store the equipment (in the courtroom) at the end of each court day.
 Please work with Angie Meuleman (415-522-2020) on courtroom-layout issues and contact her to learn how to use the electronic presentation system.
-The specifics of our audio-visual trial equipment is set forth at http://cand.uscourts.gov/judges/courtroom-technology (look under Courtroom No. 12).